thesudeshdas/thesudeshdas/README.md

 🎒 Graduated as a Bachelor of Commerce (Hons.), Management.
 YES, I am a **self-taught developer**.

 ❓ I got into coding because I got curious about how the internet works.
-Figured I can build stuff on it by banging on your keyboard.
+Figured I can build stuff on it by banging on the keyboard.

 🏁 The goal is to become a better developer learning a few things on the way.